Enella Benedict: Career

 Benedict made oil and watercolor portrait, figure, landscapes and urban scene paintings.
 Benedict's drawing and painting style was influenced by Realism and Impressionism in which she painted and drew individuals she encountered around her, such as residents of Hull House and local peasants, along with seascapes and rural landscapes.

 In 1892, she became the founder and director of the Art School at Hull House.

 In the 19th century a women's movement began to promote education, autonomy, and break into traditionally male dominated occupations.
 Organizations led by women, bonded by sisterhood, were formed for social reform, including settlement houses in working class and poor neighborhoods, like Hull House.
 To develop "new roles for women, the first generation of New Women wove the traditional ways of their mothers into the heart of their brave new world.
 The social activists, often single, were led by educated, often single New Women.

 Benedict lived at Hull House, as did Jane Addams, and supported the Art School program for almost 50 years, teaching clay modeling, drawing, painting and lithography.
 She managed the artist-in-residence program and other teachers.
 The art program, led by social reformer Benedict, was intended to offer education and cultural opportunities to disadvantaged neighborhood residents, having promoting some labor professions as art forms, such as textile fields.
 Benedict created opportunities for artists to exhibit their works, including the Art Institute of Chicago.
 Reported in Pots of Promise: Mexicans and Pottery at Hull-House, 1920-40: "In proportion to enrollment, there probably have been more exhibiting artists who started in its classes than in most other schools in the country."

 While at Hull House, she also taught at the School of The Art Institute of Chicago, Benedict published a column entitled Ms. Benedict Knows about stories about Hull House. where she worked in the mornings which provided income so that she could work afternoons at Hull House without taking payment.
 She often traveled to Europe during the summers.

 Benedict exhibited her work at the Palace of Fine Arts, the Illinois Building, and The Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.
 Her work was exhibited at the Art Institute of Chicago given by the Art Students League of Chicago and other exhibitions.
-An art gallery at Hull House was dedicated in her name to promote the work of its artists In 1938 an retrospective was held of her work was held at Benedict Gallery.
+An art gallery at Hull House was dedicated in her name to promote the work of its artists In 1938 a retrospective was held of her work was held at Benedict Gallery.

 She was a member of the Palette Club in Chicago.
 Her works are in the collections at Hull House, Rockford Art Museum in Illinois, National Museum of Women in the Arts and the Smithsonian Institution.

 Death

-Benedict died on April 6, 1942 in Richmond Virginia.
+Benedict died on April 6, 1942, in Richmond Virginia.